containers/podman-desktop/website/blog/2024-10-05-kubernetes-blog.md

     7. Click the **Logs** tab to view that the Redis server is running in standalone mode.
     ![view Logs tab](img/building-a-kubernetes-application/redis-running-in-logs.png)

-4. Start the second frontend container:
+4. Start the second container:
     1. Enter the image name to pull from a registry.
 For example, `quay.io/podman-desktop-demo/podify-demo-frontend`.
     2. Click **Pull image** and then **Done**.
     3. Click the `Run Image` icon corresponding to the new image added.